Las Vegas, NV HVAC Training Schools & Certifications

 The Advanced Training Institute (ATI) offers a diploma program in HVAC/Commercial Refrigeration technologies This training organization offers students not only a solid understanding of HVAC theory but also provides EPA Section 608 Certification, a mandatory credential for those who work with refrigerants.

-This 840 clock hour diploma program consists of courses such as applied electricity for HVAC, mechanical principles, air conditioning systems, gas-fired heating systems & boiler operation, commercial refrigeration & ice machines, heat pump systems, and troubleshooting, start-up & installation.
+This 840-clock-hour diploma program consists of courses such as applied electricity for HVAC, mechanical principles, air conditioning systems, gas-fired heating systems & boiler operation, commercial refrigeration & ice machines, heat pump systems, and troubleshooting, start-up & installation.

 Students are also prepared to sit for the OSHA certification exam and the EPA 410A certification as well.
 They receive instruction in electrical & mechanical troubleshooting, the startup of new A/C & heating equipment, service & repair on residential & light commercial gas heating systems, and many others.